JanssenProject/jans/docs/CONTRIBUTING.md

 * `Janssen Project` or `Jans`:

-    Refers to the official project name under Linux Foundation that seeks to build the world’s fastest and most comprehensive cloud native identity and access management software platform
+    Refers to the official project name under Linux Foundation that seeks to build the world's fastest and most comprehensive cloud-native identity and access management software platform

 * `Janssen Server`:

-    Refers to a set of software components developed under the Janssen Project .
+    Refers to a set of software components developed under the Janssen Project.
 Components of the Janssen Server include client and server implementations of the OAuth, OpenID Connect, SCIM and FIDO standards.
 The term `Janssen Server` is used to refer to these components as a group.

 * `jans-auth-server`: